LearnPress/learnpress/readme.txt

 8. Add-ons of LearnPress.

 == Changelog ==
-= 2.x =
+= 2.1.5 =
-+ Added filter current time
++ Added feature allow creating an order for multi users
++ Added option to force an action can be triggered after updated order
++ Improved emails system ( add emails: order status changed for user, course enrolled for admin, course updated for admin )
-+ Added logout redirection
++ Added hook for logout redirection
-+ Improved email system
++ Fixed 'Preview' label can not click-able
++ Fixed option 'Show correct answer' does not work correctly

 = 2.1.4.2 =
 + Fixed issue can not view lesson